QAQ66-DU/rain-garden-dashboard/README.md

 live monitoring database.
 GitHub Actions repeats the static, test, migration, contract, browser, dependency-audit, and secret-scanning gates.
 The complete policy is in [docs/change-protocol.md](docs/change-protocol.md).

-## Deployment scope and known limitations

-- The system was evaluated locally with Docker Compose; no continuously hosted production deployment was implemented.
-Monitoring and MQTT ingestion stop when the host sleeps or shuts down.
-- No user authentication, automated backup service, retention policy, cloud deployment, TTN Storage API backfill, downlink workflow, live webhook adapter, or alert engine is included.
-- Reporting schedules, calibration, and several proxy measurement meanings or units remain unconfirmed; coverage is unavailable instead of inferred when required schedule metadata is absent.
-- The Orchard Park map is an approved static reference dataset and is not linked to the live proxy devices or their observations.
-- Software licensing remains unresolved pending university and partner confirmation; no licence file is included.